 If you have mild cat allergies but are still interested in adopting a tabby cat, looking for a breed that has low levels of this protein is your best bet.
 Interestingly enough, this includes some of the “low shedding” cats mentioned above: the Siberian and the Bengal.

 Tabby cat life expectancy can be 15 to 20 years.
 There’s a lot you can do to help your cat reach that goal, including keeping your kitty indoors, feeding her nutritious food, and making sure she gets her regular veterinary checkups.

 Our pets give us so much love and joy, and one of the best ways we can show we love them too is by doing what we can to give them long, happy, and healthy lives.

 8. How Much Do Tabby Cats Weigh?
 What’s the Average Weight of a Tabby Cat?

 The average tabby cat weighs about 6–10 pounds.

-It’s important to remember that we call a cat a “tabby” because of her fur pattern, not her breed – and some breeds weigh a lot more than 10 pounds!
-Some cats, like Maine Coons, weigh 15-20 pounds or more.
+It’s important to remember that we call a cat a “tabby” because of the tabby pattern on her fur, not her breed—and some breeds weigh a lot more than 10 pounds!
+Some cats, like Maine Coons, weigh 15–20 pounds or more.

 If you suspect your kitty may need to trim down a little to live her best life, please speak to your veterinarian to create a weight loss plan that is safe, effective, and tailored to her specific kitty needs.